Kent State vs. Northern Illinois NCAA Football Odds, Plays and Insights | November 3, 2021

 Northern Illinois Stats and Trends

-- In Northern Illinois' eight games this season, it has five wins against the spread.
+- Northern Illinois has five wins against the spread in eight games this year.

-- So far this year, the Huskies have been installed as underdogs by a 4.5-point margin or more five times and are 3-1-1 ATS in those matchups.
+- This season, the Huskies have an ATS record of 3-1-1 in their five games as an underdog of 5 points or more.

-- Northern Illinois has gone over the point total in 50% of its opportunities this season (four times in eight games with a set point total).
+- Northern Illinois' games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).

-- The Huskies have turned the ball over 10 times, nine fewer times than the Golden Flashes have forced turnovers (19).
+- This season the Huskies have 10 turnovers, nine fewer than the Golden Flashes have takeaways (19).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.